15+ B2B Cold Email Templates That Actually Get Replies [2026]

 15+ B2B Cold Email Templates That Actually Get Replies

-Updated March 2026 — Copy-paste cold email templates for B2B outbound with benchmarks, sequencing advice, and real-world customization tips from running outbound for dozens of B2B tech companies.
+Updated March 2026 — Copy-paste cold email templates for B2B outbound with benchmarks, sequencing advice, and real-world customization tips from running one of the best outbound sales agencies for dozens of B2B tech companies.

 Here is a number that should make every outbound sales team uncomfortable: the average cold email reply rate is between 1% and 5%.
 That means for every 100 cold emails you send, somewhere between 95 and 99 people ignore you completely.
 Most of those emails deserve to be ignored.
+Independent B2B outbound benchmarks from ZoomInfo line up with what we see in production, and it is exactly why the top cold email agencies obsess over copy and targeting.
 They are generic, self-centred, and read like they were written by someone who has never actually bought enterprise software.

 I am Jamie Partridge, founder of UpliftGTM.
-I have been building and managing outbound sales systems for B2B technology companies for over a decade.
-My team and I have sent hundreds of thousands of cold emails across every B2B vertical you can think of — SaaS, fintech, cybersecurity, martech, dev tools, infrastructure, you name it.
-We have tested every template framework, every subject line approach, every follow-up cadence.
+For over a decade I have been building outbound sales systems and running a cold email agency for B2B tech companies.
+My team and I have sent hundreds of thousands of cold emails across SaaS, fintech, cybersecurity, martech, dev tools, and infrastructure, testing every template framework, subject line approach, and follow-up cadence we could.

 Cold Email Benchmarks: What Good Actually Looks Like

-Before you start sending anything, you need to know what success looks like.
+Before you send anything, you need to know what success looks like.
 Too many sales teams celebrate a 15% open rate because they have no frame of reference.
 Here are the benchmarks we hold ourselves to across our outsourced SDR programmes:

-Use our cold email ROI calculator to model what these benchmarks mean for your specific pipeline targets.
+Use our cold email ROI calculator to model what these mean for your pipeline targets.

 What Actually Moves These Numbers

-In my experience, here is how much each variable matters:
+In our experience, here is roughly how much each variable matters:

-1. List quality and targeting (40% of results).
-If you are emailing the wrong people, nothing else matters.
+- List quality and targeting (40%).
+Email the wrong people and nothing else matters.
 The best template in the world sent to the wrong person is still spam.

-2. Relevance and timing (25%).
-Are you reaching out when they actually have the problem you solve?
+- Relevance and timing (25%).
+Reach out when they actually have the problem you solve.
 Trigger events are gold.

-3. Subject line (15%).
-Determines whether they even open the email.
-Test your lines with our email subject line tester.
+- Subject line (15%).
+Determines whether they open.
+Test with our email subject line tester.

-4. Body copy and CTA (10%).
-The actual template.
-Yes, it matters less than most people think.
+- Body copy and CTA (10%).
+The actual template — yes, it matters less than most people think.

 Initial Outreach Templates

-These are your opening emails — the first touch in a sequence.
-The goal is simple: get a reply.
+Your opening emails — the first touch.
+Goal: get a reply.
 Not close a deal.
 Not book a demo.
 Just start a conversation.

 Template 1: The Problem-Agitate-Solution